okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2020-02-0/index.md

 The [Apps API](/docs/reference/api/apps/) now supports specifying SAML attribute statements for SAML 2.0 apps. <!--OKTA-275379-->

-### Rate Limits for /oauth2 endpoints
+### Rate Limits for OAuth 2.0 endpoints

-[Rate limiting](/docs/reference/rate-limits/) has been modified for `/oauth2` endpoints in Production orgs so that requests that use an invalid client ID don't consume the rate limit.
+[Rate limiting](/docs/reference/rate-limits/) has been modified for OAuth 2.0 endpoints in Production orgs so that requests that use an invalid client ID don't consume the rate limit.
 A System Log warning has also been introduced for high rate limit consumption by requests that use a valid client ID. <!--OKTA-27534-->

 ### Bugs Fixed in 2020.02.0